Operating System

 - Solus

-I still recommend Ubuntu for newbies to GNU/Linux simply because it is still the most ubiquitous GNU/Linux distribution out there.
+I still recommend Ubuntu for newbies to GNU/Linux simply because it is still the most ubiquitous GNU/Linux distribution out there (not most popular, most ubiquitous).
 A lot of software will work on Ubuntu and is easily available, whereas smaller projects like Solus do not have as many packages.

 If you want something that Just Werks™, any of the following will do: